 It is important to remember that Alabama municipalities operate under the Dillon Rule, which provides that municipalities, being creations of the state legislature, can exercise only the powers the legislature chooses to delegate to them.
 So, in order to create a board and vest it with specific powers and duties, there must be legislative authority for the board.
-Under Alabama law, all municipal boards fall into one of three distinct categories, depending upon legislative authority and the means of creation.
-There are incorporated boards, unincorporated boards and advisory boards.
+Under Alabama law, all municipal boards fall into one of three distinct categories, depending upon legislative authority and the means of creation: incorporated boards, unincorporated boards and advisory boards.

 Alabama law specifically provides for the creation of incorporated boards and unincorporated boards.
 An incorporated board is a totally separate entity from the municipality.
 Once it is created, an incorporated board has plenary power to act within its sphere of power, unfettered by the municipal governing body.
-Board members cannot be removed by the council.
-Generally speaking, board members serving on separately incorporated boards can only be removed by impeachment.
-AGO 1997-276.
+As a general rule, members of an incorporated board cannot be removed by the council.
+Unless the statute authorizing the creation of a board says otherwise, board members serving on separately incorporated boards can only be removed by impeachment.
+AGO 1997-0276.

 Incorporated boards generally cannot be dissolved by the municipality except as provided for by law.
-For example, with regard to a water works board organized pursuant to Section 11-50-310 of the Code of Alabama 1975, the city council of the municipality which authorized the incorporation of the board may offer to pay the debt of the corporation, which if accepted by the board, would result in either the dissolution of the corporation or the corporation's dissolution by a resolution of the board, but only if it does not have outstanding bonded debt.
-AGO 2002-104; see also Water Works Bd.
+For example, with regard to a water works board organized pursuant to Section 11-50-310, et seq. of the Code of Alabama 1975, the city council of the municipality which authorized the incorporation of the board may offer to pay the debt of the corporation, which if accepted by the board, would result in either the dissolution of the corporation or the corporation's dissolution by a resolution of the board, but only if it does not have outstanding bonded debt.
+AGO 2002-0104; see also Water Works Bd.
 Town of Bear Creek v.
 Town of Bear Creek, 70 So.3d 1186 (Ala.
 2011).

 Unincorporated boards are less autonomous.
-They still have the power to act without interference from the governing body and the positions of the board members are secure.
-They cannot be removed other than according to the statutes governing them.
+They still have the power to act without interference from the governing body (although they are not a separate entity from the municipality, like an incorporated board is) and they cannot be removed other than according to the statutes governing them.
 However, unless otherwise provided by law, the council has the power to dissolve an unincorporated board and assume its duties or create a new board to perform those functions.
-AGO 1985-264 (to Hon.
-Anthony Miele, March 18, 1985).
+Members of an unincorporated board can generally also be removed for cause, without going through the impeachment process.
+AGO 1985-0264.

 Municipal boards may only exercise powers authorized by law.
 Unincorporated boards and incorporated boards are both created pursuant to statutory authority.
 The powers of these boards are outlined in the statutes under which they are created.
-Therefore, in order to determine who is eligible to serve on a board, whether they can be paid or what powers the board has, it is crucial to know the board's statutory authority.
+Therefore, in order to determine who is eligible to serve on a board, whether (and how much) they can be paid, or what powers the board has, it is crucial to know the board's statutory authority.